lioarce01/agentic-context-toolkit/docs/guides/integrations.md

 chain = prompt | ChatOpenAI(model="gpt-4o-mini")  # any LangChain-compatible LLM
 ```

-Whenever the chain is called, ACTMemory:
+Whenever the chain is called, ACETMemory:

 1. Pulls the top-`k` relevant context deltas from the engine.
 2. Formats them as bullet points (`acet.core.budget.TokenBudgetManager`).